mulesoft-catalyst/compress-decompress-example/README.md

 **How to run:**

-Send a json message to the end-point https://localhost:8082/api/enqueue
+1) Send a json message to the end-point https://localhost:8082/api/enqueue

+It will be compressed and sent to AMQ.
+Another flow will read the message, decompress and print it in Console.

 ex:-
 {
-  "message": "Mule 4 Compression is great!!"
+  "message": "Mule 4 is great!!"
 }

+2) Send a .zip file using PostMan as binary file to the end-point https://localhost:8082/api/enqueueFile.
+The file will be decompressed and printed in console.